Deed Of Trust: What It Is And How It Differs From A Mortgage

 Because there are particular differences between deeds of trust and mortgages when it comes to foreclosure, it’s very important to take careful note of the terms outlined in your Closing Disclosure.
 If you’ve already closed on your loan, you can always contact your lender or mortgage servicer or check your documentation.
 Finally, not every state has both deeds of trust and mortgages.
 They often have one or the other, so you may be able to figure it out by looking at state property laws.

 Although we’ve highlighted the differences in this article, there are many similarities between mortgages and deeds of trust.
-In addition to serving the same purpose, the same rules apply should the borrower pass away before the loan is paid off.
-In the event of the death of the loan borrower, a surviving spouse or other heir is allowed to keep making the payments and even assume the loan if they qualify.
+In addition to serving the same purpose, the same rules apply for the borrower.
+In either case, the homeowner is still responsible for making their mortgage payment every month until their balance has been paid in full.
+Otherwise, they could face foreclosure.

-Whether a deed of trust or a mortgage applies in your situation, we can help you with all of your home financing needs.
-You can apply online through Rocket Mortgage® or give one of our Home Loan Experts a call at (800) 785-4788.
+Whether a deed of trust or a mortgage applies in your situation, we can help you with all of your home financing questions.
+You can apply online through Rocket Mortgage and talk to one of our Home Loan Experts at (888) 452-0335 to learn more.